jefferyphein/ternary-birch/README.md

     sage: g.compute_eigenvalues(101)

-This function does not return any values, but instead updates the internal state of the eigenvectors stored within the genus object.
+This function has no return value, but instead updates the internal state of the eigenvectors stored within the genus object.
 By printing the contents of ``evecs`` again, you can see that the eigenvalues are now present.

     sage: print(evecs)